learn-co-students/nested-hash-iteration-code-along-re-coded-000/README.md

 contacts = {
   "Jon Snow" => {
     name: "Jon",
     email: "jon_snow@thewall.we",
-    favorite_icecream_flavors: ["chocolate", "vanilla"]
+    favorite_ice_cream_flavors: ["chocolate", "vanilla"]
   },
   "Freddy Mercury" => {
     name: "Freddy",
     email: "freddy@mercury.com",
-    favorite_icecream_flavors: ["strawberry", "cookie dough", "mint chip"] }
+    favorite_ice_cream_flavors: ["strawberry", "cookie dough", "mint chip"] }
 }
 ```

 Your good buddy Freddy Mercury has recently developed a strawberry allergy!
 You need to delete `"strawberry"` from his list of favorite ice cream flavors in the `remove_strawberry` method.

-Iterate over the `contacts` hash and when you reach the key `:favorite_icecream_flavors`, remove `"strawberry"` from the array of Freddy's favorite ice cream flavors.
+Iterate over the `contacts` hash and when you reach the key `:favorite_ice_cream_flavors`, remove `"strawberry"` from the array of Freddy's favorite ice cream flavors.

 There are at least two ways you can accomplish this, and for this codealong, we'll work with the second way.
-  1. You can iterate through the hash and, when you reach the appropriate level, check to see if the key `==` ("is equal to") `:favorite_icecream_flavors`.
+  1. You can iterate through the hash and, when you reach the appropriate level, check to see if the key `==` ("is equal to") `:favorite_ice_cream_flavors`.
 If it does, check to see if that array contains `"strawberry"`.
 If it does, then delete it from the array.
   2. You can directly iterate over the hash that is the value of the `"Freddy Mercury"` key by calling an enumerator method in `contacts["Freddy Mercury"]`.

 ###Step 1.
 Iterate over the first level